Young Inspector Family Hub reports

 Report summary from the Young Inspectors on Sandown Family Hub

-4 out of the 6 young people said they was not given safety advice, but they all said that they felt safe in the building.
+4 out of the 6 young people said they were not given safety advice, but they all said that they felt safe in the building.
 One inspector said that the outside area was safe because it had a fence around it so no one could get in or out except through the reception.

 6 out of 6 young people said that the staff were friendly and kind.
 One young person said, “They made me feel comfortable and I had good chats with them”.